A Kolmogorov metric embedding for live cell microscopy signaling patterns

 For the 2-D human breast epithelial cell (MCF10A) movies, the RKHS embedding captured the pattern differences among six different oncogenic mutations associated with distinct signaling patterns, with the CSF measuring the structure was significantly higher due to ERK compared to AKT.
 The NCD kernel measured directly the relation between ERK signaling and cellular velocity patterns, and found significant increases in the relationship for the PIK3CA\_H1047R and PIK3CA\_E545K mutations.
-For colonies of induced human pluripotent stem cells, it was found that there was no significant difference in ERK dynamics between self-renewing and differentiating colonies, and no change in the relation between ERK and velocity.
+Under these mutations, the ERK pathway is associated more closely with cellular velocity changes, an observation that agrees with empirical visualization.
+For colonies of human stem cells, it was found that there was no significant difference in ERK dynamics between self-renewing and differentiating colonies, and no change in the relation between ERK and velocity.
 Using optogenetic excitation while filming live in the microscope, with 3-D MCF10A organoids we see that the magnitude of the change in ERK signaling pattern during excitation is almost perfectly predictive of the change in cellular velocity $\rho=0.99$ ($p=1e-12$).
 Finally, a synthetic dataset using velocity and random signaling shows the sensitivity in measuring the relation between motion patterns and signaling dynamics.